Distributionally robust monopoly pricing: Switching from low to high prices in volatile markets: Introduction

 \section{Introduction}

 Optimizing revenue in contemporary markets represents a pivotal challenge, extensively explored within theoretical pricing models spanning disciplines such as operations research, computer science, and economics.
 Prevailing in the theoretical pricing literature is the assumption that sellers possess complete knowledge of how the market responds to price variations.
 This assumption relies on a full understanding of the demand function, serving as a prior in Bayesian analysis, and significantly influencing the derived optimal price.
 However, the theoretical advantage of assuming full knowledge is compromised by the scarcity or unreliability of market data.
-A principle known as Wilson's doctrine \cite{wilson1987} calls for less detailed yet parsimonious models, and the development of more resilient pricing theories, capable of accommodating imprecise market details \cite{carroll2019robustness}.
+A principle known as Wilson's doctrine calls for less detailed yet parsimonious models, and the development of more resilient pricing theories, capable of accommodating imprecise market details \citep{wilson1987,carroll2019robustness}.
 Robust pricing theories seek strategies that perform well across diverse markets, reducing sensitivity to detailed market knowledge.
 The interplay between a seller's pricing strategy and market knowledge then becomes crucial.
 A complete lack of knowledge may result in an overly pessimistic worst-case scenario, rendering a robust price excessively conservative and impractical.
 A more realistic approach is to assume partial knowledge.
 This paper addresses this scenario in the context of a monopolist selling a single type of good to a diverse, independent consumer base.